 Alamance County Confederate Monument, Graham

-The monument has a single column mounted on a square base and stands about 29 feet high.
-At the top of the column is a stalwart Confederate soldier “at rest,” looking north.
+The monument has a single column mounted on a square base with the entire structure standing approximately thirty feet high.
+At the top of the column is a stalwart Confederate soldier at parade rest looking north.
 He steps forward with his left foot while resting the butt of his rifle near his feet.
 The column is engraved with a pair of Confederate flags.
 At the bottom of the column is a pedestal on which four round orbs sit.

 Inside the concrete base of the monument is a copper box containing the names of 1,100 Confederate soldiers in the Civil War from Alamance and the names of contributors to the monument’s fund.
 It also holds a number of confederate relics including Confederate money, papers of that day, several old coins and the names of the members of the Graham Chapter of the Daughters of the Confederacy.